morrisclay/slugledger/docs/about.md

 1. Clients call `/events` with any JSON payload (and optional custom `id`); the Worker assigns an ISO timestamp just before persisting.
 2. The Worker enforces API-key auth (skipped for `/docs`/`/openapi.json`), validates the body, and normalizes the payload.
 3. Event metadata is inserted into D1.
-When payloads exceed your chosen threshold you can stream them into R2 and keep an object pointer in D1 (the helper functions are already scaffolded).
+When a payload includes a `data` object, the Worker serializes it to JSON, writes it to R2, and stores an `data_pointer` reference inside the persisted payload instead of the raw blob.
 4. Consumers can read rows via `GET /events` filters or run SQL-style analytics with `POST /events/query`.

 ### Operational characteristics